 Ingredients Notes and Substitutions

 - Extra Firm Tofu: The star of the recipe, extra firm tofu provides the base and texture for the feta.
 Make sure to use extra firm tofu to achieve the desired consistency.
-Please do not use a different kind of tofu as anything softer will not be solid enough to withstand pressing and you’ll end up with a gloopy mess.
+Please do not use a different kind of tofu, as anything softer will not be solid enough to withstand pressing, and you’ll end up with a gloopy mess.

 - Extra Virgin Olive Oil: Adds richness and a smooth, slightly fatty mouthfeel.
 Substitute with another neutral-tasting oil like avocado oil or grapeseed oil if desired.

 - Lemon Juice: Provides a tangy flavor and enhances the feta-like taste.
-I recommend always using fresh lemon juice for the best flavor, bottled just doesn’t quite cut it.
+I recommend always using fresh lemon juice for the best flavor; bottled just doesn’t quite cut it.

 - Apple Cider Vinegar: Adds acidity and helps develop the characteristic tanginess of feta.
 You can substitute with white wine vinegar if needed.

 - Chili Flakes: For a hint of spice and complexity.
-Adjust the quantity to suit your preference or omit entirely.
+Adjust the quantity to suit your preference or omit it entirely.

 - Rosemary Leaves and Thyme: Fresh herbs that infuse the tofu feta with aromatic notes.
 Feel free to experiment with other herbs like basil or oregano to suit your taste.